-Exhibit 8.8: Assets with a positive market beta do better when the market rate of return is high, while assets with a negative market beta do better when the market rate of return is low.
+Figure 8.7: Assets with a positive market beta do better when the market rate of return is high, while assets with a negative market beta do better when the market rate of return is low.
 If the market performs as well as the risk-free rate, all assets should do about the same in a CAPM world.
-(On average, positive beta stocks need to offer higher expected rates of return because outcomes to the right of the risk-free rate are more likely than outcomes to the left of the risk-free rate.).
+(On average, positive beta stocks need to offer higher expected rates of return because outcomes to the right of the risk-free rate are more likely than outcomes to the left of the risk-free rate.)

-lower expected rates of return than stocks with positive betas.
-After all, low-beta stocks effectively serve as insurance against overall market movements.
+as insurance against overall market movements.
 (A lower expected rate of return is also synonymous with a higher price today.)